 Why Hire a Cell Tower Attorney?

-The short answer is to "level the playing field."
+The short answer is to level the playing field.
 Cell companies negotiate tower leases every day.
 Companies that purchase leases and future leasing rights do so every day.
-Property owners, including municipalities, business owners, and even individuals, need someone equally experienced on their side so they don't leave money (sometimes lots of money) on the table and get stuck with poor terms for the entire 30 to 50 year life of a lease or sale of future leasing rights.
+Property owners, including municipalities, business owners, and even individuals, need someone equally experienced on their side so they don't leave money (sometimes lots of it) on the table and get stuck with poor terms for the entire 30 to 50 year life of a lease or sale of future leasing rights.